d-camacho/100-days-of-nautobot/Day080_Capstone Project Part 1_start_working_with_cve_mgmt_app/README.md

 # Capstone Project Part 1.
 Overview: Nautobot Software CVE Management App

 Welcome to the final stretch of our 100 Days of Nautobot journey!
-Over the next ten days, Days 80 - 92, we'll channel everything we've learned so far into creating a capstone project: Nautobot Software CVE Management APp.
+Over the next ten days, Days 80 - 92, we'll channel everything we've learned so far into creating a capstone project: Nautobot Software CVE Management App.
 We'll guide you through the entire process.
 By the end of this segment, you'll have a fully functional Nautobot app to showcase your creativity and technical prowess.
 Let's embark on this journey and build something amazing together!

 ## Purpose of the App